Meta put out an ad for their AI.

 - I'm absolutely certain that if Herman Melville was given an opportunity, he would make passionate love to a whale.

 That last one is the big take away.
 I stand by it.
-Melville loves
+Melville loves whales, or

-culture are, well, the revenge bits.
-The people who are
+well, the revenge bits.
+The people who are trying to show us that their AI is

-trying to show us that their AI is so capable can only come up with a topic
+so capable can only come up with a topic that could have been learned from

-that could have been extracted from watching a bit from Animaniacs?
+watching a bit from Animaniacs?

 This is your intelligent, convenient AI?
 Revenge is what everyone who has heard

-And that's the best example anyone could think up to put in a commercial.
+example anyone could think up to put in a commercial?

-the book they never picked up.
+back cover of the book they never picked up.

 Anyway, I'm glad all the actors probably got paid.
 I wonder if the writers did.